acoomans/Segway/README.md

 ### Unwinding

-Like for regular segues, add a template first.
+Like for regular segues, register a template first.
 The _action_ argument is a string with the name of the selector to unwind to:

-	[self addSegueTemplate:[[ACStoryboardUnwindSegueTemplate alloc] initWithIdentifier:@"unwind" action:@"unwindToMainViewController:"]];
+	[self registerSegueTemplate:[[ACStoryboardUnwindSegueTemplate alloc] initWithIdentifier:@"unwind" action:@"unwindToMainViewController:"]];

 You can then unwind with perform: